SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 ### Error handling still sucks, especially in GUIs

-I'm tired of writing `map_err` every two seconds to provide context on why the error occurred.
-And no, being lazy and just returning the `io::Error` as is so you get a `File not found` error with no file path with which to debug is not acceptable.
-In GUIs, the story gets even more annoying: not only does any external action need to handle errors, but you then need a dedicated place in the GUI to display those errors so the app doesn't just silently do nothing.
+I'm tired of writing `map_err` every two seconds to provide context on why an error occurred.
+And no, being lazy and just returning the `io::Error` as is so you get a `File not found` error with no file path to tell you where the error came from is not acceptable.
+In GUIs, the story gets even more
+annoying: not only does any external action need to handle errors, but you then need a dedicated place in the GUI to display those errors so the app doesn't just silently do nothing.
 Testing it is a nightmare because the errors never happen in practice so you have to temporarily comment out the working code to return fake errors.
 Sometimes I wonder if `.expect`ing everything might be the way to go.

 ### Writing GUIs that spark joy is a pain, especially in Rust

-Until our Lord and Savior Raph Levien blesses us all with [glorious Rust GUI](https://linebender.org/), simpletons like me live in existential agony desperately trying to smooth out a stuttering, buggy mess of a GUI that looks like it came from a engineer's nightmarish disdain for any form over function.
+Until our Lord and Savior Raph Levien blesses us all with [glorious Rust GUI](https://linebender.org/), simpletons like me live in existential agony desperately trying to smooth out a stuttering, buggy mess of a GUI that looks like it came from an engineer's nightmarish disdain for any form over function.
 I hate GUIs.
 So much.

 `egui` in particular just isn't ready for real-world UIs: achieving desired behavior is buggy and